usnistgov/dioptra/docs/source/how-to/creating-a-plugin.rst

              def validation() -> dict[str, Any] | None:
                  return None

-Second: Register Plugin Artifact Tasks - GUI
+Second: Register Plugin Artifact Tasks through User Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once your class is defined, you can register it in Dioptra using the GUI.